flamingobadger/logistic_growth/README.md

-## Question 1: Logistic Growth Analysis & Estimates for $N_0$, r and K
+## Question 1: Logistic Growth Analysis & Estimates for $N_0$, $r$ and $K$

 ### Analysis

 * I used data from the experiment.csv file which I saved into a dataframe called growth_data.
-This file includes data showing the change to an E.coli population isolate over time when suspended in growth media.
+This file includes data showing the change to an * Escherichia coli* population isolate over time when suspended in growth media.
-* Bacteria were cultured in....
+* 100μl of *E.coli* bacteria were suspended in 900μl of growth media, and
 * data set recorded at t intervals
 * parameters estimated

 ### Plotting raw data

-* In  "plot_data.R" script I used the "ggplot2" package to firstly plot population (N) over time (t) in order to see how the population changes over time.
+* In  "plot_data.R" script I used the "ggplot2" package to firstly plot population ($N$) over time ($t$) in order to see how the population changes over time.
 This gives a graph with an S-shaped curve is characteristic of logistic growth.
 The population initially is in a lag phase as the population is adjusting to the environment of the growth medium and N is small so there are fewer individuals reproducing.
 After N increases, the population then experiences exponential growth as the concentration of resources in the environment are abundant.
-The depletion of resources and increase in competition then results in a deceleration phase, and the population then stabilises around the carrying capacity (K).
+The depletion of resources and increase in competition then results in a deceleration phase, and the population then stabilises around the carrying capacity ($K$).

+* add graph

 * As the growth curve appeared logistic, I produced a second plot that was semilog, transforming the y variable by log 10.
-This results in the exponential phase of logistic growth into a straight line meaning it is easier to analyse and estimate the intrinsic growth rate (r)
+This results in the exponential phase of logistic growth into a straight line meaning it is easier to analyse and estimate the intrinsic growth rate ($r$)

+* add graph

 ### Fitting linear models

 * In the "fit_linear_model_R" script, I then used the "dyplr" package to filter the dataset.
-* In case 1, I created a data subset where N was below the carrying capacity (K) which occurs when t is low (t>1500), using the "mutate" function to make a new column where values of N are logarithmic.
+* In case 1, I created a data subset where N was below the carrying capacity ($K$) which occurs when $t$ is low ($t$>1500), using the "mutate" function to make a new column where values of N are logarithmic.
-* I then used the "lm" function to fit a linear model of N(log) against t, which we can use to estimate initial population size (N_0) and intrinsic population growth rate (r)
+* I then used the "lm" function to fit a linear model of $N$(log) against $t$, which we can use to estimate initial population size ($N_0%) and intrinsic population growth rate ($r$)
+* Add equation: $N(t)$ = $N_0$ $e$<sup>rt</sup>
-* Also in the "fit_linear_model_R) script I created a second subset where the population has reached carrying capacity so N(t) = K and so made t>3000 as this is where the population had reached equilibrium.
-Again I fit a linear model which can be used to estimate K.
+* Also in the "fit_linear_model_R" script I created a second subset where the population has reached carrying capacity so $N$($t$) = $K$ and so made $t$>3000 as this is where the population had reached equilibrium.
+Again I fit a linear model which can be used to estimate $K$.

 * Add linear approximation & assumptions